gborelli89/VisualEFM.jl/README.md

 ### Erosion color maps

-Finally, color maps can be produced with the function `erosionColorMap`.
+Finally, color maps can be produced with the function `erosion_colormap`.
 The required parameters are:

 * `imgseq`: the sequence of images (image without pattern included)
 * `U`: the label values for each pattern (length should be the length of the array of images given minus one)